neurobioinfo/scrnabox/docs/Dataset1.md

         optional arguments:
                 -h  (--help)  = See helps regarding the pipeline arguments.
                 --method  = Select your preferred method: HTO and SCRNA for hashtag, and Standard scRNA, respectively.
-                --msd  = You can get the hashtag labels by running the following code --markergsea  = Identify marker genes for each cluster and run marker gene set enrichment analysis (GSEA) using EnrichR libraries.
+                --msd  = You can get the hashtag labels by running the following code (HTO Step 4).
+                --markergsea  = Identify marker genes for each cluster and run marker gene set enrichment analysis (GSEA) using EnrichR libraries (Step 7).
-                --knownmarkers  = Run module score and visualize the expression of known cell type marker genes.
+                --knownmarkers  = Profile the individual or aggregated expression of known marker genes.
-                --referenceannotation  = Run module score and visualize the expression of known cell type marker genes.
-                --annotate  = Run module score and visualize the expression of known cell type marker genes.
+                --referenceannotation  = Generate annotation predictions based on the annotations of a reference Seurat object (Step 7).
+                --annotate  = Add clustering annotations to Seurat object metadata (Step 7).
-                --addmeta  = Add metadata columns to the Seurat object --rundge  = Perform differential gene expression contrasts --seulist  = You can directly call the list of seurat objects to the pipeline.
+                --addmeta  = Add metadata columns to the Seurat object (Step 8).
+                --rundge  = Perform differential gene expression contrasts (Step 8).
+                --seulist  = You can directly call the list of Seurat objects to the pipeline.

+                --rcheck  = You can identify which libraries are not installed.

  -------------------
- For a comprehensive help, visit https://github.com/neurobioinfo/scrnabox for documentation.
+ For a comprehensive help, visit  https://neurobioinfo.github.io/scrnabox/site/ for documentation.
 ```
  - - - -